 CSR Priorities

-GC has established projects under CSR Master Programs as well as other beneficial projects to be the key effort in balancing the 2E1S (Economic, Environment, and Social) and leading to sustainable development in accordance to the UN SDGs.
+GC has established projects under CSR Mater Programs as well as other beneficial projects to be the key effort in balancing the 2E1S (Economic, Environment, and Social) and leading to sustainable development in accordance to the UN SDGs.

-Corporate Social Responsibility (CSR) Projects and Activities in 2021
+Corporate Social Responsibility (CSR) Projects and Activities in 2024

-Number of CSR Projects and Activities
+Number of CSR activities and projects

 Projects